moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## atomic component

 Atomic components are the smallest and most basic building blocks of a design system.
 They are the simplest and most self-contained components that can't be broken down any further, e.g : `buttons, inputs, labels, and other similar UI elements`

+## reconciliation

+The reconciliation algorithm is the process React uses to update the DOM in response to changes in the component state.
+When a component’s state changes, React will re-render the component and its children.
+The reconciliation algorithm is responsible for determining what has changed in the component tree and updating the DOM accordingly.